BruceFeiFei/Yelp-Like-Recommendation-System/README.md

 # Project Title: Yelp-Like Recommendation System(recsys)

 ## Project Description
-Developed a recommendation system using Yelp API data that utilizes two basic algorithms, Collaborative Filtering and Content-Based Filtering.
+Developed a Yelp-Like recommendation system using Yelp API data that utilizes two basic algorithms, Collaborative Filtering and Content-Based Filtering.

 The application is built as a full-stack web application using Python3 and Django as the backend,